jamesrrae/website/content/home/about.md

 # About

-I am a social psychologist and Postdoctoral Research Associate with [Buju Dasgupta in the Implicit Social Cognition labratory](https://people.umass.edu/nd/) at UMass Amherst.
+I am a Behavioral Scientist at [Zillow Group](https://www.zillow.com/research/).
+Previously, I was a Postdoctoral Research Associate at the University of Oxford and at the University of Massachusetts Amherst.
+I received my PhD in social/personality psychology from the University of Washington.

-My research focuses on the role of cross-group friendships and relationships (i.e., intergroup contact) as well as influences of the broader social environment (e.g., diversity or segregation) in shaping social cognition.
-I investigate these topics using advanced quantitative methods and am especially interested in Bayesian methods.

-My full CV is available [here](pdf/cv.pdf).